BlockMen/minetest_plus/README.txt

 - tweaked textures of grass, torch, leaves
 - removed rat, cooked rat and sorched stuff from inventory
 - drowning damages player more (is drowning faster)

+Version 0.6:
+- Rework of inventorys, add new creative inventory
+- Slow down fire a bit
+- Tweak digging times of some tools
+- Improved textures for jungletree, -wood, torch(inventory)
+- Dropped items also rotate and 3D
+- Tweaked menu image a bit
+- Add abms for trees, grass, etc
+- Update stairs mod
+- Remove hardened clay
+- and a few more smaller tweaks

 So hope you enjoy this game and like the changes i made to default game.